indeedeng/iwf-golang-samples/README.md

     * State2 will send a signal and then finish as a "dead end"

 Then watch the workflow in Cadence or Temporal Web UI

+See [more samples in SDK integration tests](https://github.com/iworkflowio/iwf-golang-sdk/tree/main/integ) for how to interact with the clients.